Spectral convergence in geometric quantization on $K3$ surfaces: Introduction

 The $\omega$-compatible complex structures and the Lagrangian fibrations can be treated uniformly by the notion of polarizations.
 Now, suppose that a family of $\omega$-compatible complex structures $\{ J_s\}_{s>0}$ is given and it converges to a Lagrangian fibration $\mu$ as $s\to 0$ in the sense of polarizations.
 The aim of this paper is to show the convergence of the quantum Hilbert spaces $V_{J_s}\to V_\mu$ as $s\to 0$.
 Such a phenomenon has already been observed in the several examples.
 In \cite{BMN2010}, Baier, Mour\~{a}o and Nunes showed such convergence on the smooth abelian varieties, and in \cite{BFMN2011}, Baier, Florentino, Mour\~{a}o and Nunes showed it on the smooth toric varieties.
 In \cite{HamiltonKonno2014}, Hamilton and Konno showed it on the flag manifolds.
 In these results, they constructed a family of complex structures $J_s$ and the basis $\{ \vartheta_{1,s},\ldots,\vartheta_{N,s}\}$ of $V_{J_s}$ explicitly then showed that the sections $\vartheta_{i,s}$ converge to the delta function section of $L$ supported by the Bohr-Sommerfeld fibers as $s\to 0$.
 In \cite{yoshida2019adiabatic}, Yoshida studied the convergence of the holomorphic sections on the neighborhood of nonsingular fibers of $\mu$ by only using the local description of the almost complex structures.

-In \cite{HY2019}, we introduced the new approach to this problem.
+In \cite{HY2019}, Yamashita and the author introduced the new approach to this problem.
 We identified the holomorphic sections of $(X_{J_s},L)$ with the eigenfunctions of the Laplace operators on some Riemannian manifolds related to $J_s$ and $\nabla$, and then showed the spectral convergence as $s\to 0$ in the sense of Kuwae and Shioya \cite{KuwaeShioya2003}.
 In \cite{HY2019}, we considered the case of $\mu$ has only nonsingular fibers and in \cite{HY2020} we considered the case of the smooth toric varieties, then obtained the another proof of the results in \cite{BMN2010}, \cite{BFMN2011}, respectively.

 In this paper we show the convergence $V_{J_s}\to V_\mu$ in the case of the $K3$ surface, where $J_s$ come from the family of \hK structures tending to a large complex structure limit in the sense of \cite{GW2000}, and $\mu$ comes from the elliptic fibration.
 One of the difficulty to work on the $K3$ surfaces is that we cannot describe the complex structures $J_s$ and the holomorphic sections explicitly, since the \hK structures on the $K3$ surfaces are determined by the solutions of the Monge-Amp\`ere equation.
 However, the method developed in \cite{HY2019} does not require the explicit description of $V_{J_s}$.
 We mention that $\dim V_J=\dim V_\mu$ has been proved by Tyurin in the case of the $K3$ surfaces in \cite{Tyurin1999}.
 Moreover, Chan and Suen constructed the canonical isomorphism $V_J\cong V_\mu$ via the SYZ transforms in the case of the semi-flat Lagrangian torus fibrations over the compact complete special integral affine manifolds and compact toric manifolds \cite{ChanSuen2020}.